Max Weisel: Jailbreak community and MxTube

-In 2008, following the debut of the original iPhone, Max Weisel began tracking the developments within the early iOS jailbreaking community.
+In 2008, following the debut of the original iPhone, Weisel began tracking the developments within the early iOS jailbreaking community.
 He became actively involved in creating some of the initial iPhone applications not developed by Apple.
 Among his notable creations during this period was MxTube, an application exclusively available on jailbroken iPhones via Installer.app.
 MxTube allowed users to download videos from YouTube for offline viewing, regardless of their connectivity to Wi-Fi or cellular data networks.

 MiTube

 Subsequently, with the introduction of the App Store (iOS), Weisel ported MxTube to Apple's official software development platform, and released the application on the App Store as MiTube, where it quickly became one of the most popular apps at the time, rising to be the seventh most downloaded app on the day of its launch.
 Apple removed the app from the store shortly at the request of YouTube's parent company, Google.